Nebraska Nursing License Requirements

 2. Graduate from a Post-Basic Program in Nursing.

-Nurse practitioners in Nebraska must have a master’s or doctoral degree to qualify for licensure.8 The program completed should include instruction as well as a preceptorship consisting of a minimum of 500 contact hours.8 In addition, nurse practitioners must complete at least 30 contact hours of education in pharmacotherapeutics.8 A list of master’s degree programs in nursing in Nebraska approved by the Nebraska Board of Nursing as meeting these basic requirements is available.2
+Nurse practitioners in Nebraska must have a master’s or doctoral degree to qualify for licensure.8 The program completed should include instruction as well as a preceptorship consisting of a minimum of 500 contact hours.8 In addition, nurse practitioners must complete at least 30 contact hours of education in pharmacotherapeutics.8 A list of master’s degree programs in nursing in Nebraska approved by the Nebraska Board of Nursing is available on the board’s website.2

 3. Obtain National Certification as a Nurse Practitioner.